llescure/42_Inception/README.md

 https://cloud.google.com/architecture/best-practices-for-building-containers

-Overhaul the documentation provided by digital ocean is well documented and available in french
+Overall the documentation provided by digital ocean is well documented and available in french